Nearly Yuletide

 Why Yuletide and not Christmas...well it was originally called yuletide before the christians stole it for their own ends.
 The yule feast would take place between the 21st of December and 26th December to celebrate the turning of the year at the Winter Solstice and the lengthening of days demonstrating that spring was on it's way.

-Christmas such as the burning of the Yule log, the giving of gifts, the eating of ham, the hanging of boughs, holly, mistletoe, etc. are apparently derived from traditional northern European Yule celebrations.
+Many of the symbols associated with the modern holiday of Christmas such as the burning of the Yule log, the giving of gifts, the eating of ham, the hanging of boughs, holly, mistletoe, etc. are apparently derived from traditional northern European Yule celebrations.
 When the first missionaries began converting the Germanic peoples to Christianity, they found it easier to simply provide a Christian reinterpretation for popular feasts such as Yule and allow the celebrations themselves to go on largely unchanged, rather than trying to suppress them.
 The Scandinavian tradition of slaughtering a pig at Christmas (see Christmas ham), and not in the autumn, is probably the most salient evidence for this.
 The tradition derives from the sacrifice to the god Freyr at the Yule celebrations.
 Halloween and Easter are theorized to have been likewise assimilated from northern European pagan festivals.

 English historian Bede's Historia ecclesiastica gentis Anglorum ("Ecclesiastic History of the English People") contains a letter from Pope Gregory I to Saint Mellitus, who was then on his way to England to conduct missionary work among the heathen Anglo-Saxons.
 The Pope suggests that converting heathens is easier if they are allowed to retain the outward forms of their traditional pagan practices and traditions, while recasting those traditions spiritually towards the one true God instead of to their pagan gods (whom the Pope refers to as "devils"), "to the end that, whilst some gratifications are outwardly permitted them, they may the more easily consent to the inward consolations of the grace of God".
 The Pope sanctioned such conversion tactics as Biblically acceptable, pointing out that God did much the same thing with the ancient Israelites and their pagan sacrifices.